+Set the security permissions for the FTP directory folder.
 You need to define a user or group name, and set the permissions: read, write, and modify.
-Security permissions vary by organizations.

 An example of configuration on the Windows platform is shown as below:

 Configuring an FTP Server